deepdewdeep/PhoneCameraShutter/README.md

 ## Overview

-The **Remote Mobile Camera Shutter** is a groundbreaking project that leverages the power of the ESP32 microcontroller and Arduino IDE to create a Bluetooth Low Energy (BLE) Human Interface Device (HID).
+The **Remote Mobile Camera Shutter** is a that leverages the power of the ESP32 microcontroller and Arduino IDE to create a Bluetooth Low Energy (BLE) Human Interface Device (HID).
 This innovative device transforms your smartphone into a versatile and remote-controlled camera, adding convenience and creativity to your mobile photography and videography experiences.

 **Key Features:**